Closed

 Ineligible Costs and Activities

-- Capital construction and renovation
+- Construction and renovation of capital assets

 Eligible geographic areas